-3 additional upper-level semester hours selected from the marketing elective list above, or selected from the accounting, finance, healthcare administration, or management elective offerings.^
+The 3-semester hour upper-level business broadening course may be selected from the marketing elective list above, or selected from the accounting, finance, healthcare administration, or management elective offerings.^

 ^ No course may be counted within both the core and concentration.
 Students must meet prerequisites for any course selected.